 Dress to impress, as they say!
 Dress in clothes that fit well, look good and are comfortable.
-Dress to celebrate your figure, regardless of your shape or size.
+Dress in the way you love, regardless of your shape or size.
 Dressing up, rather than down, will make you feel good about yourself, recover your self-esteem and you should start to feel more confident.

-Aim to stick to your usual routine as much as possible over the Easter period, especially with regard to mealtimes.
+Aim to follow your usual routine as much as possible over the Easter period, especially with regard to mealtimes.
 This will minimise your potential to become overwhelmed, stressed, anxious, drift into negative thought cycles and potentially make chaotic food choices.

 Try introducing some mindful eating into your mealtime routine: eat slowly to really engage with the eating process, notice what you are eating, where did the food originate from?
 Engage your five senses with the food – does it look appealing or unappealing, how does the texture feel in your mouth, how does it smell, does it have a crunchy sound, how does it taste?
 Mindfulness helps you to notice that you have eaten, helps you to enjoy the food and to better gauge when you are full.

-Acknowledge that it is ok to have treats – allow yourself them and be ok with this decision.
-Remember, treats can help you to avoid overeating.
+Acknowledge that it is OK to have some of the more indulgent Easter food – allow yourself them if you want them and be OK with this decision.
+Remember, a balanced approach can help you to avoid overeating.

-Have a shopping list and try to stick to it as much as possible!
-Avoid temptation by sticking to the outside aisles, as this is where the healthier foods usually are – fruit, breads, delicatessen, dairy.
+Have a shopping list and stick to it as much as possible!
+Avoid temptation by sticking to the outside aisles, as this is where the healthier foods usually are – fruit, bread, delicatessen, dairy.